Everything You Need to Know About the Freemium App Model:

 Clash of Clan’s Usage Limit Strategy (Time)

-Supercell is an expert in the Freemium model–and they’re not shy about it!
+Supercell is an expert in using the free tier strategy–and they’re not shy about it!
 Heck, at one point they even taught you how to spend money in the tutorial:

 How much time would buying gems or other items save you?
 Sometimes as little as 30-50 seconds!
 Supercell has found that when the dopamine kicks in and you’re feeling impatient, you’ll be willing to spend big bucks to expedite the game process.